wwitzke/GettingAndCleaningDataAssignment/README.md

 `download.destfile`

-- This is the local name to give to the downloaded file
+- This is the local name to give to the downloaded file stored in the `data.dir`directory
 - By default this is "RawDataset.zip"

+`timestamp.file`

+- This is the name of the file that stores the download time for the raw data, to be kept with the tidy data output file
+- By default this is "Timestamp.txt"

 `output.destfile`

-- This is the name of the created tidy data file
+- This is the name of the created tidy data file in the `output.dir` directory
 - By default this is "TidyDataset.txt"

 ## Instructions to run